Mustafoski/Mustafoski.github.io/_posts/javascript/2024-03-11-BubbleSort.md

 console.log(bubbleSort([5, 3, 8, 2, 1, 4]));
 [ 1, 2, 3, 4, 5, 8 ]

-The outer loop iterates over the array in reverse order, starting from the last element (array.length) and decrementing i until it reaches 0.
+Outer Loop: The outer loop iterates over the array in reverse order, starting from the last element (array.length) and decrementing i until it reaches 0.
 This loop controls the number of passes through the array.

-Within the outer loop, there's an inner loop that iterates over the array from index 0 to i - 1.
+Inner Loop: Within the outer loop, there's an inner loop that iterates over the array from index 0 to i - 1.
 This loop compares adjacent elements and swaps them if they are in the wrong order (i.e., if array[j] is greater than array[j + 1]).

-The swapping is done using a temporary variable temp to hold the value of array[j] before it's overwritten by array[j + 1].
+Swapping: The swapping is done using a temporary variable temp to hold the value of array[j] before it's overwritten by array[j + 1].
 This ensures that the original value of array[j] is preserved during the swap.

-After completing each pass through the array, the largest unsorted element "bubbles up" to its correct position at the end of the array.
+Bubble Up: After completing each pass through the array, the largest unsorted element "bubbles up" to its correct position at the end of the array.

-The function returns the sorted array after completing all passes.
+Return: The function returns the sorted array after completing all passes.

-This summary outlines the basic functionality of the Bubble Sort algorithm implemented in the bubbleSort function.